When people talk about reputation, they usually mean optics.

 A record of judgment that people trust, even when the outcome hurts.

-A note on the personal: I have winged it more than I should have over the years.
+I’ve winged it more than I should have over the years.
 I know what it costs.
 That experience is part of why this work matters to me.
 And why I take the preparation side of reputation seriously for every client I work with.